raspberrypilearning/clone-wars/en/step_1.md

 --- /no-print ---

 Score as many points as you can by shooting flying space-hippos.
-You'll lose a life if you get hit by a hippo or by the oranges dropped by the fruit bats.
+If you get hit by a hippo or by an orange dropped by the bats, you lose a life.

 --- print-only ---